MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 > [!NOTE]
 > This capability for built-in labeling is in preview and subject to change.
 Identify the minimum versions of Outlook that support this features by using the [capabilities table for Outlook](#sensitivity-label-capabilities-in-outlook) on this page, and the row **Apply S/MIME protection**.

 This configuration is not available in the Microsoft Purview compliance center.
-You must use PowerShell advanced settings with the [Set-Label](/powershell/module/exchange/set-label) cmd after you've [connected to Office 365 Security & Compliance Center PowerShell](/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell).
+You must use PowerShell advanced settings with the [Set-Label](/powershell/module/exchange/set-label) or [New-Label](/powershell/module/exchange/new-label) cmd after you've [connected to Office 365 Security & Compliance Center PowerShell](/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell).

 Use these settings only when you have a working [S/MIME deployment](/microsoft-365/security/office-365-security/s-mime-for-message-signing-and-encryption) and want a label to automatically apply this protection method for emails rather than Rights Management encryption from Azure Information Protection.
 The resulting protection will be the same as when a user manually selects S/MIME options from Outlook.